apache/carbondata/docs/sdk-guide.md

 ```
 /**
- * sets the taskNo for the writer.
+ * Sets the taskNo for the writer.
 SDKs concurrently running
  * will set taskNo in order to avoid conflicts in file's name during write.
+ *
  * @param taskNo is the TaskNo user wants to specify.
  *               by default it is system time in nano seconds.
  * @return updated CarbonWriterBuilder